 - present the above permissions to the AUB Registrar , and

 - settle the fees at AUB upon the registration by the Registrar.

 Students can register for a single tutorial of up to 3 credits during their final year at AUB.

 AUB undergraduate students may choose to study abroad in their junior year (or equivalent class in professional schools) in an approved program of study, without losing their status at AUB.
 They may apply for an established program at a university that has an exchange agreement with AUB, or they may initiate their own proposal for study abroad at a university of their choice that is recognized by AUB.

-In both cases, an application and approval of the faculty are required.
-More information regarding study abroad options and procedures is available from the Office of International Programs and at the following link: www.aub.edu.lb/oip.
+In both cases, an application and approval of the faculty and the Office of International Programs (OIP) are required.
+More information regarding study abroad options and procedures is available from the OIP at the following link:

-Students can normally register for up to 17 credits per term and 9 credits during the summer term.
-Students in the following categories must petition the appropriate faculty committee but are normally granted permission to register for more than 17 credits:
+Full time students can normally register for up to 17 credits per term and up to 9 credits during the summer term and up to a maximum of 3 credits during winter session.
+Students in the following categories must submit an overload petition to the appropriate faculty committee for permission to register for course loads above these maximum credit loads:

-- Freshman students intending to go into medicine or engineering, and who have an average of at least 80 (GPA: 3.2) in the first term, may take an additional course in the second term.
+- Freshman students intending to go into medicine or engineering, and who have an average of at least 3.3 in the first term, may take an additional course in the second term.

 - Junior and senior (third and fourth year in the professional schools) students who have completed their English communication skills requirements at the level required by their major departments may register for a maximum of 18 credits per term (a maximum of 19 credits per regular term in MSFEA).

-A student who fails a required course must repeat the course at the earliest opportunity.
 No course may be taken more than three times including withdrawals from the course.
 When a course is repeated, the highest grade is considered in the calculation of the cumulative average.
-All course grades remain in a student’s permanent record.
+All course grades remain in the student’s permanent record.